EntityGraphQL/EntityGraphQL/docs/content/schema-creation/03-types.md

 schema.AddEnum("Gender", typeof(Gender), "A persons Gender");
 ```

-The GraphQL schema produce from this helps document and describe the data model to API uses.
+The GraphQL schema produced from this helps document and describe the data model to API users.
 Example GraphQL schema below

 ```
 enum Gender {